creatormind-dev/centered-windows/README.md

 This is a list of features to implement / issues to be resolved:

 - [ ] Add macOS and Linux support (if possible).
-- [ ] Enable repositioning mode to be relative.
+- [x] Enable repositioning mode to be relative.
-- [ ] Allow users to change the overlay's opacity.
+- [x] Allow users to change the overlay's opacity.
-- [ ] Allow for granular control of windows (pop-ups, children).
+- [x] Allow for granular control of windows (pop-ups, children).

+If you encounter any problems while using this software or would like to request a specific feature to be added, use the [issue tracker](https://github.com/creatormind-dev/centered-windows/issues).

 ## Support

+If this has been of use to you consider supporting me, it is greatly appreciated!

 <a href="https://buymeacoffee.com/creatormind" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>